Quick Summary

 - EOR: Employee onboarding through an EOR can be completed quickly, taking one or two weeks on average, enabling a swift launch into new markets.
 The EOR handles the legal and administrative responsibilities, greatly lessening the time commitment on the parent company.

-- Opening an Entity: Establishing an Entity depends on the industry and the intricacy of the company, it will take three to twelve months.
+- Opening an Entity: Establishing an Entity depends on the industry and the intricacy of the company; it will take three to twelve months.
 The time and resources required for the entire process are increased by the continuous legal consultations, compliance procedures, and delays during this time.

 The flexibility of EOR is attractive for businesses that are planning to hire a small team without any administrative burden.
-Businesses that want full control over the operations automatically get pushed towards forming a subsidiary.
+Businesses that want full control over their operations automatically get pushed towards forming a subsidiary.

 Conclusion

 While choosing between the models EOR and opening an entity for expansion in India, cost, control, and flexibility are the main concerns.
 The EOR model is the most cost-effective and ideal option for small and medium-scale businesses.
-It can efficiently manage the team, and streamline the hiring process without having to establish an entity in the respective country.
+It can efficiently manage the team and streamline the hiring process without having to establish an entity in the respective country.
 This is the best option for companies exploring new markets.

 On the other side, for larger organizations seeking full control over their operations, establishing an entity would be a better and long-term solution.
 Despite having higher initial, running, and closing costs, it turns out to be a better way of expansion in India.
-It becomes a complex decision when permanence and higher financial commitments are indulged.
+It becomes a complex decision when permanence and higher financial commitments are involved.